witted-research/openzen/README.md

 ```
 set(CMAKE_PREFIX_PATH "C://Qt//5.12.3//msvc2017_64//")
 ```
-in the topmost CMakeLists.txt
+in the topmost CMakeLists.txt file.

-6. Compile and run the *OpenZenExample* using MSVC
+Now you can open and compile OpenZen with Visual Studio.
+When starting Visual Studio, use the top menu and do File -> Open -> Folder... and select the OpenZen directory.

 ### Linux